 Growth hacking is not a separate method of digital marketing.
 Instead, the two work together in creative ways to accomplish goals related to business growth and development.
 The biggest difference between the two depends on two factors: the size of the company, and the scope of the business goals.

 - Most early startups carry more uncertainty and risk while having fewer resources in early stages of development.
 However, this also means that a startup can experience rapid peaks of growth, also known as viral marketing.
 Larger companies already have foundations set, complete with larger teams that seek to maintain consistent levels of growth and scale the overall business further.

 - Growth hacking and marketing share the same fundamental principles and are even measured with almost similar metrics such as engagement, conversion, and retention.
 However, the course of action they take depends on the size of the goal they aim to accomplish.
-For example, marketers can use metrics analyze their goal of building overall brand awareness.
-Growth hackers would use the same metrics to target specific things such as increase social sharing by a 50%.
+For example, marketers can use metrics to analyze their goal of building overall brand awareness.
+Growth hackers would use the same metrics to target specific things such as increase social sharing by 50%.